Viktor Glondys

 Viktor Glondys (7 December 1882 – 28 October 1949) was a theologian and Lutheran bishop of the Evangelical Church of the Augsburg Confession in Romania.
 Born in Austria-Hungary and of ethnic German origin, he became active in Czernowitz and then present-day Romania, notably within the region of Transylvania after its union with Romania in 1918.

-Born in Bielsko in then Austria-Hungary to an ethnically German family, Glondys initially studied philosophy before having a crisis of faith in 1903 that motivated him to convert to Lutheranism and instead started studying evangelical theology.
+Born in Bielsko in then Austria-Hungary to an ethnically German family, Glondys initially studied philosophy before having a crisis of faith in 1903 that motivated him to convert to Lutheranism; he then started studying evangelical theology instead.
 His first pastoral assignment was as a vicar in Eisenau.
 He then became a personal vicar in Czernowitz in 1909.
 In 1910, he was officially ordained and inaugurated there, before in 1912 becoming pastor following the previous one's retirement.
-As a pastor, he led the congregation there through multiple Russian occupations during World War I, before eventually being forced to flee to Upper Austria.
-He then advocated for a pro-Austria view during the war and was a refugee pastor and later endorsed the Union of Bukovina with Romania after the fall of the Russian Empire.
+As a pastor, he led the congregation there through multiple Russian occupations during World War I before eventually being forced to flee to Upper Austria.
+He then advocated for a pro-Austria view during the war and was a refugee pastor.
+He later endorsed the Union of Bukovina with Romania after the fall of the Russian Empire.
 In 1922, he was elected city parish priest of Brașov.
 During his tenure, he was known for his extensive lectures on theology sponsored by the Gustav Adolf Association.
 In 1930, during the Great Depression, Glondys was appointed a priest.
 Soon after, in 1931, he delivered one of his most famous speeches on the Good Samaritan, which rejected völkisch interpretations of it and advocated for the universal commandment of love.
 He was attacked by the self-help movement (a pro-Nazi movement) for this speech, which eventually led him to state it was a "misunderstanding".